dangodev/apollo-server-internet-archive/README.md

 npm run start
 ```

-GraphQL endpoint is at `localhost:3000/graphql`.
+GraphQL endpoint is at `localhost:4000`.

-GraphiQL graphical endpoint at `localhost:3000/graphiql`.
+GraphQL playground is at `localhost:4000/graphql`.

 ## Schema